Chilcotin Modular Cabin: A Remote Build with Significant Barriers to Construction

 Pushing the boundaries of design, location and material choices I’ve had a particular interest in RUST.
 Rusty Weathered Corten Steel siding that is.

-Inspired by a recent article I saw on Inhabitat.com about a pair Weathered steel and reclaimed wood clad cabins on a Navajo reservation I made a post on our Facebook page “Please Lord, help me find a client that wants Corten Steel on their building!”
+Inspired by a recent article I saw on Inhabitat.com about a pair of Weathered steel and reclaimed wood-clad cabins on a Navajo reservation I made a post on our Facebook page “Please Lord, help me find a client that wants Corten Steel on their building!”
 I put it out there into the universe to see what we could find.